It’s a Sunday night and I’m scrolling through Pintrest.

 If a person smiles at us we don’t know, it feels warm and unexpected.
-Like porridge on a cold brisk morning.
+Like porridge on a brisk morning.

 If we find a compliment on the side of our coffee cup, followed by a phone number, we feel shocked and instantly go through our memory bank trying to locate who the person who wrote that was.

 What does this mean?
 We ask ourselves in shock.

 Did did everyone in line get a number too?
 What gender were they?
 Are they attractive?
 Was it the barista or the server?

 Suddenly we’re so inside our heads and frantic that we almost get hit by a car.

 It reminds me, I keep hearing this phrase from different mouths, that say the same thing, “I find most people boring.”

 It really bothers me when I hear it.